Aaron Wan-Bissaka has the tools to shine at Manchester United

 Defensive diligence

 Perhaps the most striking thing about watching Wan-Bissaka, despite his background as an attacking player, is the zeal with which he approaches defending.
-It has been apparent to everyone at Palace since he repeatedly thwarted Wilfried Zaha during his first training session with their first team in 2016, and now it is well known to Palace's Premier League rivals, too.
+It has been apparent to everyone at Palace since he repeatedly thwarted Wilfried Zaha during his first training session with their first-team in 2016.
+Now it is well known to Palace's Premier League rivals, too.

-His long legs help him get up and down the flank, and he also uses them to excellent effect in the tackle.
+His long legs help him get up and down the flank with ease, and he also uses them to excellent effect in the tackle.
 Last season in the Premier League, he made a total of 129.
 It was 11 more than any other defender in the division.

 Wan-Bissaka was not quite as prolific as Leicester's Wilfred Ndidi or Everton's Idrissa Gueye, but while the rest of the Premier League's top-10 tacklers were dribbled past on an average of 55 occasions, Wan-Bissaka was only beaten 10 times in 3,135 minutes on the pitch.